-In Somerset this plateaux needs to be considered against background traffic growth, in 2015 this was estimated at 2.5%15.
+In Somerset this plateaux needs to be considered against background traffic growth, in 2016 this was estimated at 3%13.
 It is therefore possible that the data shown for Somerset slightly underestimates the true reduction in serious and fatal casualties and collisions.

-Trends over time

-Reported road fatalities and motor traffic, GB: 1949 to 20131 bvm = billion vehicle miles
+Figure 2: National trend in reported road fatalities in the UK against motor traffic (DfT, 2014) Trends over time Reported road fatalities and motor traffic, GB: 1949 to 20131 bvm = billion vehicle miles